Narcissistic Shame – Why & How Do Narcissists Feel Shame?

 Let me explain now why narcissistic shame lies at the root of narcissism.

-A narcissist always carries their shame of being mediocre and average.
+A narcissist always carries the shame of being mediocre and average.
 They are painfully aware of their flaws, failures, and inadequacies, and the resulting low self-worth.
+But they hide it well by putting on a mask of power and superiority.

 They are also constantly fearful that someone will pull off that superiority mask and reveal their weakness and worthlessness.